Dara Ó Cinnéide: Inter-provincial

 Ó Cinnéide has also lined out with Munster in the inter-provincial series of games and enjoyed some success.
 He first lined out with his province in 1996 when Munster were drawn to play Ulster in the semi-final.
 That game ended in a draw, however, Ó Cinnéide's side narrowly won the replay by a single point.
 Leinster provided the opposition in the subsequent final.
 The southerners were completely outclassed on that occasion and they were defeated by 1–13 to 0–19.

 After an absence of one year, Ó Cinnéide was picked for duty with Munster again in 1998, albeit as a substitute.
 On that occasion Munster were narrowly defeated by Leinster once again.

 In 1999 Ó Cinnéide was back on the Munster starting fifteen.
 After a draw and an emphatic win over Ulster, Ó Cinnéide's side subsequently faced Connacht in the series decider.
 A low-scoring game saw Munster win by 0–10 to 0–7 and Ó Cinnéide added a Railway Cup winners' medal to his collection.

 Ó Cinnéide played with his province for the last time in 2002.
 On that occasion Munster were narrowly defeated by Ulster in the semi-final stage of the competition.

 Post-playing career

-In January 2021, Ó Cinnéide, aged 45, succeeded Seán Ó Catháin as chairman of An Gaeltacht, was previously a selector with the club in 2017 and is an opponent of professionalism within the game.
+In January 2021, Ó Cinnéide, aged 45, succeeded Seán Ó Catháin as chairman of An Ghaeltacht.
+He was previously a selector with the club in 2017 and is an opponent of professionalism within the game.